-- On Site WordPress SEO
+- On-Site WordPress SEO

 - Off-site WordPress SEO

-On page SEO and On-site SEO, are something that you can easily take care of with the help of your content, plugins and a bit of discipline.
+On page SEO and On-site SEO, are something that you can easily take care of with the help of your content, plugins, and a bit of discipline.

-In this guide, we are more focused on On Page and On Site aspect of SEO.
-Let me explain these two with simple example:
+In this guide, we are more focused on the On Page and On-Site aspects of SEO.

 Again, if you understand the basics with the help of this WordPress SEO tutorial, you will have no problem optimizing your WordPress website.